-"I have to say being a Canadian, and being born with parents of different heritage as a Chef, I found it a little bit confusing to discover own my "sense of place" or a sense of "terroir".
+"I have to say being a Canadian and being born with parents from a different heritage, I found it a little bit confusing as a chef to discover own my personal "sense of place" or terroir.

 I was born shortly after my parents had emigrated from Italy.
 I grew up eating Italian food, sharing Italian customs, and travelling often to visit Italy.
 Don’t get me wrong this was great and crucial in my development.
 But unlike the original inhabitants of this place now called Canada -with a cuisine so deeply connected to the land and its seasonality; or the people from Newfoundland with their rich salt-cod traditions; or the people from Quebec with their original French-Irish cuisine- I was not aware of any of these traditions and customs.

 I was not a classically-trained chef.
 After high school, I went to college for music and after college I started playing bass professionally around Toronto in clubs, restaurants and bars.
 It was a great time but difficult making ends meet.
 I started serving tables at a small restaurant, like many artists do.